vtexdocs/help-center-content/README.md

 If you need to use images to help the user understand procedures more easily, follow the steps below to insert them into an article:

 1. Access the folder where the article is located within the repository (PT version).
-2. Save the image inside this folder, naming it with the same slug as the article.
-For instance, if the article name is "How to create a catalog category", the image should be saved as `how-to-create-a-catalog-category_1.png`.
+2. Save the image inside this folder, naming it according to the markdown file name and slug.
+For instance, if the article file name and slug is "how-to-create-a-catalog-category", the image should be saved as `how-to-create-a-catalog-category_1.png`.

     > ℹ️ If the article has more than one image, they must be named in numerical sequence.
 For instance, `how-to-create-a-catalog-category_1.png`, `how-to-create-a-catalog-category_2.png`.